-- (b) Penalties.
+- (E) On supervised release, probation, or parole, in a District of Columbia case; and - (2) Intentionally: - (A) Removes the detection device or allows an unauthorized person to do so; or - (B) Interferes with the emission or detection of the detection device or allows an unauthorized person to do so. - (b) Use of Confidential Information.
+The restriction on divulging detection device information from the Pretrial Services Agency for the District of Columbia under D.C.
+Code § 23-1303(d) shall not apply to this offense. - (c) Jurisdiction.
+An offense under this section shall be deemed to be committed in the District of Columbia, regardless of whether the actor is physically present in the District of Columbia. - (b) Penalties.
 Tampering with a detection device is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (c) Definitions.
-The terms "intentionally" and "knows" have the meanings specified in RCC § 22E-206; and the terms "detection device," and "protection order" have the meanings specified in RCC § 22E-701.
+The terms "intentionally" and "knows" have the meanings specified in RCC § 22E-206; and the terms "actor" and "detection device" have the meanings specified in RCC § 22E-701.